CluckeyMcCormick/fictional-guacamole/FicGuac/special_effects/particles/README.md

 While this divide is actually structurally sound and very good from an engineering perspective, it does make our job somewhat thornier.
 While I *could* just make several different particle materials with different emitter sizes and behaviors, I'm betting that reusing particle materials will allow for better overall performance.
 Less materials to render per-scene will improve frame rate and decrease the strain on lower-end systems.
 As an added advantage, reusing materials in this way will help us make our particles aesthetically consistent.

-To maximize the reusage of `ParticleMaterial` and `SpatialMaterial` resources, we have a few custom resources and a scene.
+To maximize the reusage of material resources, we have a few custom resources and a scene.

 First, we have `ParticleReadySpatialMaterial`, which is a `SpatialMaterial` extended with extra fields.
 These extra fields allow us to group the visual information - the pass meshes and particle size hints - with the visual information in the `SpatialMaterial` resource.

-Next, we need to bind the `ParticleReadySpatialMaterial` together with a behavior-describing `ParticleMaterial`.
+Next, we need to bind the `ParticleReadySpatialMaterial` together with a behavior-describing `ParticleMaterial` or `ShaderMaterial`.
 For that, we have the `ScalableParticleBlueprint`.
 It also includes some extra fields that control both overall particle system visuals and behavior.

 Finally, the `ScalableParticleBlueprint` is used to instantiate a `ScalableParticleEmitter`.
-This particle emitter can be scaled to emit particles over a given area - I believe, by default, we assume particles are emitted in a 1x1x1 box.
+This particle emitter can then be scaled to emit particles over a given area.

 ## Directories